 But the most substantial price for a data breach is not the loss of money – it’s the loss of trust.
 Trust of your customers, your partners, your suppliers, and other people that may be affected by the data breach.

 So how secure is Office 365 in terms of data breaches and data losses?
 Its security depends on whether a business owner can foresee the potential risks and knows how to prevent them.

 1. The Absence of a Password Policy for Employees – About 81% of company data breaches happened due to poor passwords

-One of the main O365 security concerns is password carelessness.
+One of the main O365 security issues is password carelessness.
 According to the Verizon Data Breach Investigations Report, more than 70% of workers reuse passwords.
-And most of them have passwords a hacker with a mediocre password cracking machine would crack in a few minutes.
+And most of them have passwords a hacker with a mediocre password-cracking machine would crack in a few minutes.

 It’s widespread for people to use the same password for multiple websites.
 They may also make them too simple so they could remember them easily.
 This approach puts your data at a huge risk.

 Imagine for a moment that your employee uses one password to access their social media profiles and to sign in to their Office 365 corporate account.
 What will happen, if someone cracks their password from Instagram?
 This someone will try this password to enter other systems as well, including your Office 365.
 At this very moment, your company data gets endangered.

 How to make passwords secure: